axelarnetwork/axelar-contract-deployments/evm/README.md

 `node evm/deploy-gateway-v6.2.x.js -e testnet -n ethereum`

+## Axelar Amplifier Gateway

+Deploy the Axelar Amplifier Gateway contract.

+`node evm/deploy-amplifier-gateway.js -e testnet -n ethereum`

+For debugging, you can deploy a gateway with the wallet set as the signer using `--keyID`.
+An owner can be set via `--owner` as well.
+Iit'll default to the deployer and can be transferred to governance later.

 ## Gateway Upgrade

 1. When upgrading the gateway, the proxy contract will be reused.